BananazTechnology/discord-nft-stats-bot/README.md

 This Java application is built on the Spring-Boot framework!
 This project interacts with Discord commands or startup objects in the application.yml to monitor NFT contracts and write stats to a Discord channel, see *How-TO* below for more details.

+THIS BRANCH IS ONLY FOR STATISTICS

 ## Setup
 ### Properties
 The following document formatting MUST REMAIN THE SAME, replace or add only where noted to!
 Tips:
+* THIS BRANCH IS ONLY FOR STATISTICS
 * The position of the `discord` and `stats` items below `nft-bot` are essential!

 ``` yaml